lightningd/plugins/backup/remote.md

-Remote backup backend for c-lightning
+Remote backup backend for Core-Lightning
 =====================================

 Introduction
 ------------

-The purpose of this backend is to allow hassle-free incremental remote backups of a c-lightning daemon's state.
+The purpose of this backend is to allow hassle-free incremental remote backups of a Core-Lightning daemon's state.

 The remote backup system consists of two parts:

-- A `backup.py` plugin backend that listens for changes to c-lightning's database and communicates them to a remote server.
+- A `backup.py` plugin backend that listens for changes to Core-Lightning's database and communicates them to a remote server.

 - A server daemon that receives changes from the backup backend and communicates with a local backup backend to store them.
-The server side does not need to be running c-lightning, nor have it installed.
+The server side does not need to be running Core-Lightning, nor have it installed.

 ### URL scheme